 Tuition is waived for residents 65 and older who want to audit classes at all Oklahoma state colleges and universities.

 Tuition waivers vary by school.
 Penn State offers a limited number of classes for credit or audit for free to students 60 and older.
-Clarion University waives tuition for state residents 62 and older auditing classes, and the University of Pennsylvania allows those 65 and over to audit classes for free.
+Clarion University waives tuition for state residents 62 and older auditing classes, and the University of Scranton allows those 60 and over to audit classes for free and take for-credit classes 50 percent off.

 By state mandate, residents 60 and older can take classes for credit or audit at any public institution of higher learning without paying tuition if they are not employed full-time.
 Some schools, such as Clemson University, Coastal Carolina University, and University of South Carolina Aiken, have programs specifically geared to seniors.

 Vermont recently eliminated free tuition for senior citizens, but there are still discounts.
-Beginning in fall 2017, students 60 and older can take classes for credit at half price.
+Students 60 and older can take classes for credit at half price.
 At private Marlboro College, seniors 65 and older can arrange with the Dean of Faculty and the instructor to audit one class per semester at no charge.

 At public colleges and universities, residents 60 and older can take up to two courses per semester for $5 per class.
 This discount applies to classes taken for credit as well as auditing.
-Not all classes are subject to the waiver, and people taking intensive summer language courses are obligated to pay a third of the tuition cost.
+Not all classes are subject to the waiver.